istio/istio.io/_docs/concepts/traffic-management/overview.md

 [Istio-Manager](manager.html), which manages and configures all the Envoy proxy instances deployed in a particular Istio service mesh.
-It lets you specify what rules you want to use to route traffic between Envoy proxies and configure failure recovery features such as timeouts.
+It lets you specify what rules you want to use to route traffic between Envoy proxies and configure failure recovery features such as timeouts, retries, and circuit breakers.
 It also maintains a canonical model of all the services in the mesh and uses this to let Envoys know about the other instances in the mesh via its discovery service.

 Each Envoy instance maintains [load balancing information](load-balancing.html) based on the information it gets from Istio-Manager and periodic health-checks